browserup/docs/en/load/load-test-with-selenium.md

 2 - Create a Custom Image based on ours, with your own dependencies installed.
 With this approach, you won't necessarily need to create a FAT jar (although that's fine as well).

-At present, the base for the custom image must be our standard-base image, which is built on Debian Bullseye Slim.
+At present, the base for the custom image must be our custom-base image, which is built on Debian Bullseye Slim.